basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 - Cleanly shut down TrueNAS.
 - Boot the NixOS installer.
 - Run the remote-only disko preflight on the actual hardware.
-- Confirm the disko target is the old boot-pool disk and has no data-pool labels.
+- Re-confirm the disko target is still the boot-pool disk with no data-pool labels (guards against a disk swap or failure since the pre-cutover check).
 - Run disko and `nixos-install`.
 - Import pools.
 - Unlock encrypted datasets.